Mathurin Jacques Brisson

-As a young man, he was a disciple and assistant of René Antoine Ferchault de Réaumur.
-For a period of time he was an instructor of physical sciences and natural history to the family of the monarch.
-He held the chair of physics at the College of Navarre, and from 1759 was a member of the Academy of Sciences.
+For a period of time, Brisson was an instructor of physical sciences and natural history to the family of the monarch.
+From 1759, he was a member of the Academy of Sciences.

-A significant work involving the "specific weight of bodies" was his Pesanteur Spécifique des Corps (1787).
+A significant work involving the "specific weight of bodies" was his Pesanteur Spécifique des Corps published in 1787.
 In his investigations of electricity, Brisson was opposed to the theories of Priestley and Franklin.